cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Linked variables must be declared in global scope and are therefore always global.
 When an initial value is not assigned to the variable, the variable identifier is the name of the linked block: `linked cell1;` declares a `cell1` variable representing the `cell1` block linked to the processor.
 When an initial value is assigned to the variable, the assigned value must be a name of the linked block, while the variable identifier will be used to represent the variable in the program: `linked up = switch1, down = switch2;`.
 This is useful to assign symbolic names to linked blocks.

-A warning is generated if the name of the linked block used in linked variable declaration is not recognized, however the linked variable is nevertheless is created.
-This way, it is possible to use linked blocks unrecognized by Mindcode (e.g. blocks from a mod).
+A warning is generated if the name of the linked block used in the linked variable declaration is not recognized, however, the linked variable is nevertheless created.
+This way, it is possible to use linked blocks unrecognized by Mindcode (e.g., blocks from a mod).

 `linked` is a modifier, and the `var` keyword is optional when `linked` is used.
 Modifiers can be specified in any order.
 When declaring external variables, these additional modifiers can be used: